 Special MRI machines, now available in some hospitals, are designed just for looking inside the breast.
 This is called an MRI with dedicated breast coils.
 Breast MRI is recommended along with mammograms to look for breast cancer in women at high risk for breast cancer.
 At this time MRI is not used by itself to detect breast cancer early.
-(If you want to learn more about this, read Breast Cancer: Early Detection online, or call us for a free copy.)
+(To learn more about this, see Breast Cancer: Early Detection.)
 Breast MRI can also be used in women who have already been diagnosed with breast cancer to better determine the actual size of the cancer and to look for any other cancers in the breast.

 How does it work?

-An MRI scanner is a cylinder or tube that holds a very strong magnet weighing several tons.
-As you lie on a table within the tube, the device surrounds you with a powerful magnetic field.
+An MRI scanner is a cylinder or tube that holds a large, very strong magnet.
+As you lie on a table that slides within the tube, the device surrounds you with a powerful magnetic field.
 The magnetic force causes the nuclei (centers) of hydrogen atoms in your body to line up in one direction.
 Once the atoms are lined up, the MRI machine gives off a burst of radiofrequency waves.
 These waves cause the hydrogen nuclei to change direction.
 When they return to their original position, they give off certain signals that the scanner detects.
 Hydrogen nuclei in the body tissues change direction in different ways.
 A computer takes the signals from these changes and converts them into a black and white picture.

-Contrast materials can be put in through a vein to improve the quality of the image.
+Contrast materials can be put into the body through a vein to improve the quality of the image.
 Once absorbed by the body, these agents speed up the rate at which tissue responds to the magnetic and radio waves.
 As a result, the signals produce stronger, clearer pictures.